-The principal object and activity of the Trust is the operation of Elston Hall Primary School, Palmers Cross Primary School, Edward the Elder Primary School and Goldthorn Park Primary School to provide education for pupils aged 3-11.
+The principal object and activity of the Trust is the operation of Elston Hall Primary School, Palmers Cross Primary School, Edward the Elder Primary School, Goldthorn Park Primary School and Pheasey Park Farm and Early Years Centre to provide education for pupils aged 3-11 and childcare facilities.
 In addition the Trust will focus on developing schools offering a broad and balanced curriculum whilst working closely with parents and other agencies, as appropriate, to maximise children's achievement in all areas of school life.